monowar-mukul/OracleDBMonitoring/DailyHealthCheck.md

    WHERE s.paddr = p.addr(+) AND si.SID(+) = s.SID;
 ```

-### ToKillsession -- collect the information first and confirm from the respective team first
+### ToKillsession -- collect the session information and confirm from the respective team first before killing session
 ```
 alter system kill session '''||sid||','||serial#||''' immediate;' from gv$session